-Typical behaviour is associated with the establishment and protection of an animal’s territory.
-This behaviour, and reproductive behaviour associated with the territory, is unique for each species, and allows several different animal species to live in the same space without rivalry, utilizing different niches within the habitat.
+Typical behavior is associated with the establishment and protection of an animal’s territory.
+This behavior, and reproductive behavior associated with the territory, is unique for each species, and allows several different animal species to live in the same space without rivalry, utilizing different niches within the habitat.
 Some animal species maintain a territory all year round while others only establish one for breeding, and migrate.
 It is uncommon for animals to establish territories in areas where they winter-over.

 Territory size is related to the body size of an animal and its feeding habits, with larger animals usually having larger territories than smaller species, and carnivores having larger territories than herbivores.

 Not every part of the territory is utilized by the animal; usually trails lead from one area of activity to another.
 There are preferred routes, whether the medium is air, water, on the ground or through tree tops.
 Often parts of the territory are used for specific functions, such as sleeping, eating (food may be caught in one place and eaten in another), washing, drinking, and defecation, etc.